 The mixed-attribute model has prompted a significant amount of accounting-motivated transaction structures.
 For example, as noted above, some sales of financial assets seem motivated primarily by a desire to recognize gains that could not otherwise be recognized, by selling (at least for accounting purposes) receivables, available-for-sale securities, cost method investments, or other financial assets that are not recognized at fair value with changes recorded in earnings.
-Others seem designed to change the assets' form into assets with a different measurement basis in order to minimize income statement volatility, match the measurement basis of assets with that of liabilities, or for other reasons.
+Others seem designed to change the assets' form into assets with a different measurement basis of assets with that of liabilities, or for other reasons.
 Similarly, investments in the stock of other entities are often designed to either achieve or avoid use of the equity method of accounting.
 In many of the accounting-motivated transactions noted above, the motivation for the transaction or the structuring could be essentially eliminated if all financial instruments were recorded at fair value.